 The construction sector accounts for 50% of material use in the UK and relies on materials whose production has limited short-term mitigation potential, in particular steel and cement.
 Construction is therefore the most important sector for resource efficiency improvement .
 These energy and carbon costs need to be taken into account in large infrastructure projects.

 In the steel sector, our research shows that retrofit options have the most short-term mitigation potential , whilst the most likely option for complete decarbonisation is a combination of hydrogen direct reduction of iron and electric arc furnaces, which has lower carbon emissions and costs than carbon capture and storage-based options .
 This would already be a lower cost option than blast furnace relining if steel producers were exposed to the full cost of their carbon emissions .
+Some reductions in process energy use, in steel and other sectors, could be achieved through the use of high-temperature heat pumps .
 Even longer-term options need short term attention and policy support to develop and demonstrate them.
 Increased scrap use in steelmaking potentially allows greater use of electric arc furnaces, but requires better quantification of its benefits and process options.

 Banner photo credit: Pat Whelen on Unsplash